crazystorm720/room-occupancy-prediction-mqtt-meraki/README.md

 ## Data Collection

 ### Real-time Data Ingestion
-- **Tools**: MQTT broker, Meraki sensors.
+- **Tools**: Utilizes an MQTT broker in conjunction with Meraki sensors.
-- **Process**: Collect real-time data on fan speed, temperature, and humidity.
+- **Process**: Collects real-time data pertaining to fan speed, temperature, and humidity.
-- **Implementation**: The `data_collection.py` file contains functions to connect to the MQTT broker, process MQTT messages, and store the collected data in a database.
+- **Implementation**: The `data_collection.py` script is responsible for establishing a connection to the MQTT broker, processing incoming MQTT messages, and storing the collected data within a database.

 ### Batch Data Collection
-- **Tools**: TimescaleDB.
+- **Tools**: Employs TimescaleDB for data aggregation.
-- **Process**: Aggregating data over specified periods for batch inference.
+- **Process**: Aggregates data over specified intervals for batch inference purposes.
-- **Implementation**: The `data_collection.py` file includes functions to retrieve data from the database for a specified date range.
+- **Implementation**: The `data_collection.py` script includes functions designed to retrieve data from the database for specified date ranges, ensuring efficient batch processing.

 ## Data Preprocessing

 ### Steps
-- Handling missing values.
-- Removing outliers.
+- **Handling Missing Values**: Implement strategies for managing missing data to maintain data integrity.
+- **Removing Outliers**: Identify and eliminate outliers to ensure data consistency.
-- Feature engineering (lag features, rolling statistics, time-based features).
+- **Feature Engineering**: Create advanced features such as lag features, rolling statistics, and time-based features to enhance model performance.
-- Normalization and scaling.
+- **Normalization and Scaling**: Apply normalization and scaling techniques to standardize data.
-- **Implementation**: The `data_preprocessing.py` file contains functions to load data, handle missing values, remove outliers, and perform feature scaling.
+- **Implementation**: The `data_preprocessing.py` script encompasses functions for loading data, addressing missing values, removing outliers, and performing feature scaling.

 ## Feature Engineering

-- **Lag Features**: Capture temporal dependencies.
+- **Lag Features**: Capture temporal dependencies within the data.
-- **Rolling Statistics**: Calculate moving averages and other rolling metrics.
+- **Rolling Statistics**: Calculate moving averages and other rolling metrics to capture trends.
-- **Time-Based Features**: Extract features like hour of the day and day of the week.
+- **Time-Based Features**: Extract temporal features such as hour of the day and day of the week to enhance predictive accuracy.
-- **Interaction Terms**: Combine features to capture interactions.
+- **Interaction Terms**: Combine multiple features to capture complex interactions.
-- **Implementation**: The `feature_engineering.py` file includes functions to create lag features, rolling statistics, time-based features, and interaction terms.
+- **Implementation**: The `feature_engineering.py` script includes functions for generating lag features, rolling statistics, time-based features, and interaction terms, facilitating comprehensive feature engineering.

 ## Model Training

 ### Training Process
-- **Training Set**: Used to train the model.
+- **Training Set**: Used for model training to learn patterns in the data.
-- **Validation Set**: Used to tune hyperparameters and avoid overfitting.
+- **Validation Set**: Employed to tune hyperparameters and prevent overfitting.
-- **Test Set**: Used to evaluate the final model's performance.
+- **Test Set**: Used to evaluate the final model's performance and generalization capability.
-- **Tools**: scikit-learn, hyperparameter tuning libraries.
+- **Tools**: Leveraging scikit-learn and hyperparameter tuning libraries to optimize model performance.
-- **Implementation**: The `model_training.py` file contains functions to split the data, train the machine learning model, and evaluate its performance.
+- **Implementation**: The `model_training.py` script includes functions for data splitting, model training, and performance evaluation, ensuring a rigorous training process.

 ### Metrics for Evaluation
-- Regression: Mean Squared Error (MSE), Root Mean Squared Error (RMSE), R-squared.
+- **Regression**: Evaluate model performance using metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared.

 ## Model Inference

 ### Real-time Inference
-- Collect real-time data via MQTT.
-- Preprocess data and apply the trained model to make predictions.
+- **Process**: Collects real-time data via MQTT, preprocesses it, and applies the trained model to make immediate predictions.
-- **Implementation**: The `model_inference.py` file includes functions to load the trained model, preprocess input data, and make predictions in real-time.
+- **Implementation**: The `model_inference.py` script contains functions to load the trained model, preprocess input data, and perform real-time predictions efficiently.

 ### Batch Inference
-- Aggregate data over a period, preprocess, and predict.
+- **Process**: Aggregates data over specified periods, preprocesses it, and applies the trained model for batch predictions.
-- **Implementation**: The `model_inference.py` file also contains functions to perform batch inference on aggregated data.
+- **Implementation**: The `model_inference.py` script also includes functions for batch inference, ensuring scalability and efficiency.

 ## Monitoring and Logging

-- **Log Predictions**: Store predictions for future analysis and auditing.
+- **Log Predictions**: Store predictions for future analysis and auditing, ensuring traceability.
-- **Monitor Performance**: Track model performance over time to detect drift and degradation.
+- **Monitor Performance**: Continuously track model performance to detect drift and degradation, maintaining model reliability.
-- **Implementation**: The `monitoring.py` file includes functions to log predictions, calculate performance metrics, and detect anomalies.
+- **Implementation**: The `monitoring.py` script includes functions for logging predictions, calculating performance metrics, and detecting anomalies, ensuring robust monitoring and logging mechanisms.

 ## Advanced Techniques

-- **Feature Selection**: Identify the most important features to reduce dimensionality.
+- **Feature Selection**: Utilize techniques to identify the most important features, reducing dimensionality and enhancing model performance.
-- **Ensemble Methods**: Combine predictions from multiple models to improve accuracy.
+- **Ensemble Methods**: Combine predictions from multiple models to improve accuracy and robustness.
-- **Cross-Validation**: Use cross-validation techniques to ensure generalization.
+- **Cross-Validation**: Employ cross-validation techniques to ensure model generalization and prevent overfitting.
+- **Implementation**: Integrate advanced techniques into relevant scripts (e.g., `feature_engineering.py`, `model_training.py`) to enhance the overall model development process.

 ## Example Project Walkthrough

 ### Objective
-Predicting room occupancy using chassis fan speed, temperature, and humidity.
+Predict room occupancy using data on chassis fan speed, temperature, and humidity.

 ### Steps

-1. **Data Collection**
-2. **Data Preprocessing**
-3. **Feature Engineering**
+#### 1. Data Collection

+- **Real-time Data Ingestion**: Utilize an MQTT broker to collect real-time data from Meraki sensors on fan speed, temperature, and humidity.
+The data is processed and stored in a TimescaleDB database.
+- **Batch Data Collection**: Aggregate sensor data over specified intervals for batch processing and inference.
+This data is also stored in TimescaleDB for efficient retrieval and analysis.

+#### 2. Data Preprocessing

+- **Handling Missing Values**: Implement strategies to manage and impute missing data to ensure dataset completeness.
+- **Removing Outliers**: Identify and remove outliers to enhance data quality and model accuracy.
+- **Normalization and Scaling**: Apply normalization and scaling techniques to standardize the dataset, facilitating better model performance.

+#### 3. Feature Engineering

+- **Lag Features**: Create features that capture temporal dependencies in the data, such as previous values of fan speed, temperature, and humidity.
+- **Rolling Statistics**: Calculate moving averages and other rolling metrics to capture trends and patterns over time.
+- **Time-Based Features**: Extract features like hour of the day and day of the week to incorporate temporal context into the model.
+- **Interaction Terms**: Generate features that combine multiple variables to capture complex interactions that may affect room occupancy.

-4. **Model Training and Evaluation**
+#### 4. Model Training and Evaluation

+- **Training Set**: Use this set to train machine learning models, learning patterns and relationships in the data.
+- **Validation Set**: Utilize this set to tune hyperparameters and avoid overfitting, ensuring the model generalizes well to new data.
+- **Test Set**: Evaluate the final model's performance using this set to ensure it meets the desired accuracy and reliability.
+- **Metrics for Evaluation**: Use metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared to assess model performance.

-5. **Real-time and Batch Inference**
+#### 5. Real-time and Batch Inference

+- **Real-time Inference**: Collect real-time sensor data via MQTT, preprocess it, and apply the trained model to make instant occupancy predictions.
+- **Batch Inference**: Aggregate sensor data over specified periods, preprocess it, and use the trained model to predict room occupancy in batches.

-6. **Monitoring and Logging**
+#### 6. Monitoring and Logging

+- **Log Predictions**: Store predictions for future analysis and auditing to maintain a record of model outputs.
+- **Monitor Performance**: Continuously track model performance over time to detect any drift or degradation, ensuring sustained accuracy and reliability.

 ## References